All Together Now (Argent album): Track listing

 Songs written by Rod Argent and Chris White except as noted.

-The UK release had a red sticker on the cover, reading “Includes the hit single "Hold Your Head Up" and "Tragedy"”.
+The UK release had a red hype sticker on the cover, reading “Includes the hit singles "Hold Your Head Up" and "Tragedy"”.
 It was a gatefold album with a four-page booklet, each page featuring a band member, with many photos.

 "Celebration" and "Rejoice" are from the 1971 album Ring of Hands.
 "God Gave Rock and Roll to You", "It's Only Money (Part 2)" and "Christmas for the Free" are from the 1973 album In Deep.
 "Kingdom" is the B-side of the 1971 single "Celebration"; "Closer to Heaven" is the B-side of the 1972 single "Hold Your Head Up".